Contents Menu Expand Light mode Dark mode Auto light/dark, in light mode Auto light/dark, in dark mode Skip to content

 • Image-deploy in similar shape - FOG Project, iVentoy, Clonezilla SE

-• Installer-based provisioners - Cobbler, Microsoft WDS/MDT
+• Installer-based provisioners - netboot.xyz, Cobbler, Microsoft WDS/MDT

 • OS-specific image platforms - Fedora CoreOS, Flatcar, Bottlerocket, NixOS